She looks a bit like you. Walks like you. Talks like you. Thinks like you. She even sings and dances like you, for better or worse.

 Here are a few Step 1’s to try:

 We function best when we’re eating consistently and in moderation.
 But that doesn’t mean you can’t crush a whole pizza one day or eat a box of cookies the next.
 However, yo-yo dieting can be bad for your body.
 And diets that are very limiting by nature can lead to up-and-down relationships with food.
-It’s best to look at food from a long-term perspective, not from a short-term dieting perspective.
+It’s best to look at food from a long-term health angle, not from a short-term dieting perspective.
 Ask yourself if this diet or set of guidelines and choices can work for you in the long-term, both enjoyably and sustainably—without running your life.

 Food addictions, compulsive fasting, and emotional eating are real issues that many of us struggle with on a regular basis.
 Here are a few things to keep in mind: